TengizSanadze/Lab-for-3160/README.md

 I am sorry , I could not find how to create folder to seperate all files, thats why I have them together.
 SCRSHT- screenshots are the proves that codes work.
 HTML, JS and CSS files are for API website which gives date after input.
+I couln't sign in spotify Charts so I download other CSV file from internet.

 CsvFetch